-We are also disturbed by the proposition in clause 29 that those young people from whom alcohol is confiscated should have to give their name and address to police, and that this is then likely to be used as evidence against them in proceedings under clause 30 in order to establish persistence.
-Children from whom alcohol is confiscated are therefore required under clause 29 to incriminate themselves; they will not be warned of this by police nor legally advised, nor are they likely to have an appropriate adult with them.
+We are also disturbed by the proposition in clause 30 that those young people from whom alcohol is confiscated should have to give their name and address to police, since it may then be sought to use this as evidence against them in proceedings under clause 31 in order to establish persistence.
+Children from whom alcohol is confiscated are therefore required under clause 30 to incriminate themselves; they will not be warned of this by police nor legally advised, nor are they likely to have an appropriate adult with them.
 Further, there is a risk that false names and addresses may be given and may implicate innocent young people who will then find it hard to dispute their identity as the person from whom alcohol was confiscated.

-Clause 31 - Directions to individuals who represent a risk of disorder
+Clause 32 - Directions to individuals who represent a risk of disorder